Ham's Redemption: Description and analysis of painting

-This denial of African culture becomes apparent in the robes of the female figures; both women wear Westernized clothes and not costumes that recall their African descent.
-The seated woman's body is covered in clothing, making it look more European than African.
-Here is an idea of black women's adjustment to white Christian morality and an ideal of a "whitening reproduction".
+This denial of African culture becomes apparent in the clothes of the female figures; both women wear westernized clothes instead of clothes that recall their African descent.
+The seated woman is fully clothed, making her look more European than African.
+This presents the ideal of a black women's adjustment to Christian morality and "whitening reproduction".
 In addition, it is notable that the two characters who do not have white skin are women: the mother and the grandmother, establishing a color opposition to the baby and the father.
-The whole composition is strengthened when the viewer realizes that the ground on which the man treads is stone, showing an "evolution" in relation to the bare earth the women's feet touch.
+This is reinforced by the fact that the man is standing on stone, showing an "evolution" in relation to the bare earth under the women's feet.
 Once again, the white-skinned European is shown as superior, and this is evident even in his pose: his back is turned as he looks at the rest of the scene.

 The position of the hands and gazes between the characters brings coherence to the message that Modesto Brocos wanted to pass.
 There is also a theory that the young mother alludes to the Blessed Virgin Mary and the baby, the Child Jesus.
-This is due to the woman's shawl being blue, which was (and still is) linked to Mary in art.
+This is due to the woman's shawl being blue, which is linked to Mary in art.

-The period in which the work was produced was marked by intense scientific mobilizations; however, in referring to the biblical episode narrated in the book of Genesis, The Redemption of Ham seems to bet more on religion than science to corroborate its perspective.
-There is, in the work, a perspective of religious court rather than a "scientific" look.
-The work reflects the racist ideologies of the time by showing the laundering passed on by the family members as something to be praised by them.
-As Tatiana Lotierzo and Lilia Schwarcz point out in the article "Gender, Race and Whitening Project: The Redemption of Cam" the adult women in the painting are disposed as if there was voluntarism from them in the process of laundering which sought to extinguish their own ethnic group.
-The work became the mark of an era that, imbued with a racialist thought, left indelible marks in the Brazilian tradition.
+The period in which the work was produced was marked by intense scientific development; however, in referring to the biblical episode narrated in the book of Genesis, the perspective of The Redemption of Ham seems more based on religion than science.
+The work reflects the racist ideologies of the time by showing the laundering passed on by the family members as something to be praised.
+As Tatiana Lotierzo and Lilia Schwarcz point out in the article "Gender, Race and Whitening Project: The Redemption of Cam" the adult women in the painting are shown to be voluntarily participating in a process that would extinguish their own ethnic group.
+The work became the mark of an era that, imbued with racialist thought, left indelible marks in the Brazilian tradition.